BZoennchen/supercollider-book/chapters/supercollider/synths/1-ugens.md

 ```

 Each unit generator receives the same argument if it is a scalar.
-If their are multiple arrays, each of the same size $n$, there will be $n$ ugens generated, each receiving the respective argument.
+If there are multiple arrays, each of the same size $n$, there will be $n$ ugens generated, each receiving the respective argument.
-If there is a missmatch in length, the largest array determines the number of unit generators and all the other arrays are wraped as needed.
+If there is a mismatch in length, the largest array determines the number of unit generators and all the other arrays are wrapped as needed.

 ```isc
 // three unit generators created